Medically reviewed by C.H. Weaver M.D. Medical Editor 2/2022

-Dull aches and cramping are often associated with some chemotherapy drugs.
+Dull aches and cramping are often associated with some chemotherapy and immunotherapy medications.
 Chemotherapy causes these abdominal pains by changing the rate of intestinal activity.
-Furthermore, abdominal pains have many possible causes, some of which can be life-threatening.
+Immunotherapy may cause inflammation of the liver or gut.
+Abdominal pains have many possible causes, some of which can be life-threatening.
 Notify your doctor if you have any abdominal pains or other side effect that you are concerned about.

 - How do chemotherapy drugs cause abdominal pain?